mkarr/mkarr.github.io/20200616_boroscope.md

 However, in any case, a lot of the control flow and data structures seemed the same.
 After filling in a bunch of struct and variable type information, and renaming a lot of variables in accordance to what they appeared to be used for when calling the mjpg-streamer and V4L2 code, I was able to identify the main video frame buffer, and size information.
 This is important as it is used in the `video_encode_pass()` and `video_set_headtail()` functions.

 The `video_set_headtail()` function is pretty straightfoward, and Matthew already put some work into this area.
 It inserts a header and footer around the frame buffer and the start and end frame tags.
 This header carries 12 values of various 8, 16, and 32 bit types, all repacked for little endianness.
 The most important of these header parameters is the size value.
-This is used for the next step, "encoding" MJPEG frame.
+This is used for the next step, "encoding" the MJPEG frame.

 ### Encoding

 Immediately after the header and footer are inserted, the `video_encode_pass()` function is called.
 This appears to be where the juicy bits are going to happen.
-Or so you would thing.
+Or so you would think.
 Upon decompilaion, you are presented with the following.

 ![Ghidra Video Encode](/boro_ghidra_encode.png)